gdsbook/book/notebooks/11_regression.md

 where the main difference is that we are now allowing the constant term, $\alpha$, to vary by neighborhood $r$, $\alpha_r$.

-Programmatically, we will show two different ways we can estimate this: one, using `statsmodels`; and two, with `PySAL`.
+Programmatically, we will show two different ways we can estimate this: one, using `statsmodels`; and two, with `spreg`.
 First, we will use `statsmodels`, the econometrician's toolbox in Python.

 ```python
 import statsmodels.formula.api as sm